The EPOH house focuses on providing a safe environment for youth who have nowhere

 each week.
 Counseling and community service are required of House

 residents.
 EPOH moved into newly remodeled facilities in September 2016.
 We have worked with parents, probation officers, courts and judges to develop plans for success for youth who otherwise would remain incarcerated or are at risk to become incarcerated without EPOH support.
 These community legal professionals and families see the value and they trust BLOC's EPOH Home programs to help set the path straight for our young neighbors.
-We are BLOC.

 Story: The Rosina Ryan House for boys is named for the